Lagrangian skeleta of very affine complete intersections

 The process of taking $\beta \rightarrow \infty$ has another nice feature under the extra assumption that $\mS$ is a refined triangulation -- it guarantees smoothness of the respective hypersurface:

-\begin{lemma} Suppose that $P$ is a lattice polytope in $N$, $h\colon A\rightarrow \R$ is a refined triangulating function on $P$, $c_{\alpha} \in \Cs$ are non-zero constants for $\alpha \in A$ and let $H_{\beta}=\V(f_{\beta})$ be the associated family of hypersurfaces.
-Then there exists a constant $\beta_0>0$ such that for all $\beta>\beta_0$, $H_{\beta}$ is a smooth complex hypersurface in $M_{\Cs}$. \end{lemma} \begin{proof} The result is analogous to Proposition $4.5.1$ of \cite{MS} here, but we are working in a slightly different setting, so we explicitly spell out a proof following a similar strategy for the sake of clarity (see also Proposition B.1 of \cite{integrality}).
+\begin{lemma} Suppose that $P=\conv(A)$ is a lattice polytope in $N$, $h\in \R^A$ a refined triangulating function on $P$, $c_{\alpha} \in \Cs$ are non-zero constants for $\alpha \in A$, and let $H_{\beta}=\V(f_{\beta})$ be the associated family of hypersurfaces.
+Then there exists a constant $\beta_0>0$ such that for all $\beta>\beta_0$, $H_{\beta}$ is a smooth complex hypersurface in $M_{\Cs}$. \end{lemma} \begin{proof} The result is analogous to \cite[Proposition 4.5.1]{MS} here, but we are working in a slightly different setting, so we explicitly spell out a proof following a similar strategy for the sake of clarity (see also \cite[Proposition B.1]{integrality}).